jsapede/ohmigo-ha-pelletstove/README.md

 A deported wireless zigbee / bluettooth temperature sensor (i use [xiaomi bluetooth](https://fr.aliexpress.com/item/1005006750142144.html) [converted to zigbee](https://smarthomescene.com/guides/convert-xiaomi-lywsd03mmc-from-bluetooth-to-zigbee/)).

 Some additionnal WAGO connectors, 5V USB power supply, wires, and electrician pliers are needed to build and the whole system.

+#  Method
+As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to send controled resistance values to the wired sensor throuh the ohmigo.

+So said, sending a low resistance value will simulate low temperature (< target + hysteresis) and force the stove to ignite, and sending a high resistance value will simulate high temperature (> target) and the stove will extinct :

+*NOTE : from here, as WTS will be replaced by the ohmigo, we will use OTS as the main temperature sensor*

+- if OTS = 5°C << (STT + SHY) => ignition
+- if OTS = 45°C >> STT => extinction

+As a gift, sending corrections (ETC +/- x°C) in addition to en external temperature sensor (ETS) will allow to simulate variations in the target temperature and so allow much more than 3 time-based schedules :

+-  set STT = 21°C
+-  if ETS >= 20°C ohmigo temperature sensor will generate a value OTS = (ETS + ETC) and ETC = 1°C => OTS = 21°C >= STT => extinction at 20°C instead of 21°C

 # Wiring scheme
 On my stove the sensor is wired on 39 and 40 connectors :